Tolu4realluv/dareyio-pbl/Project 5/Project 5.md

 ## Creating a remote user on MySQL Server.

-After configuring mysql server to allow connections from remote hosts, we need to create a remote user that can access our database from remote hosts. to do this, we first connect to our mysql database on the mysql server EC2 instance:
+After configuring mysql server to allow connections from remote hosts, we need to create a remote user that can access our database from remote hosts.
+To do this, we first connect to our mysql database on the mysql server EC2 instance:

 ```sudo mysql```